TolikPylypchuk/SharpHook/docs/articles/native.md

 `UioHook` contains the following methods for working with the global hook:

 - `SetDispatchProc` - sets the function which will be called when an event is raised by libuiohook.
-- `Run` - creates a global hook and runs it on the current thread, blocking it until `Stop` is called.
+- `Run` - creates a keyboard and mouse global hook and runs it on the current thread, blocking it until `Stop` is called.
+- `RunKeyboard` - creates a keyboard-only global hook and runs it on the current thread, blocking it until `Stop` is called.
+- `RunMouse` - creates a mouse-only global hook and runs it on the current thread, blocking it until `Stop` is called.
 - `Stop` - destroys the global hook.

 You have to remember that only one global hook can exist at a time since calling `SetDispatchProc` will override the previously set one.
+Also, running a global hook when another global hook is already running will corrupt the internal global state of libuiohook.

 `SetDispatchProc` accepts a delegate of type `SharpHook.Native.DispatchProc`.
 This delegate in turn accepts a `SharpHook.Native.UioHookEvent` by reference, and returns nothing.
 You can pass `null` to `SetDispatchProc` in order